Certified Farm Seeker

 Create Profile Sign InDesired locations

-Farming Couple Seeking 1-10 acres in WNC for seed production, regenerative ag, and educational outreach.
+Farming Couple Seeking land access in WNC for seed production, regenerative ag, and educational outreach.

 Plan

 Currently operating a seed production business in Central Florida, Seed the Stars plans to transition to summer production in Western North Carolina to expand seed crops, implement regenerative practices, agroforestry, and develop educational programming.
-We focus on open-pollinated, regionally adapted seeds and aim to steward the land through soil-building, crop rotation, and conservation strategies.
-Seeking land through lease, purchase, or partnership.
+We focus on growing open-pollinated, regionally adapted seeds and aim to steward the land through soil-building, crop rotation, and conservation strategies.
+Seeking land access in WNC through lease, purchase, or partnership.

-Available starting in mid summer 2025 after our spring crops are seed saved in FL. @seedthestars on FB or Instagram
+Available starting in early Spring after our spring crops are seed saved in FL.
+Check out more of what we do @seedthestars on FB or Instagram

 Desired infrastructure